fobadara/pie-shop/README.md

 # pie-shop

-A site for selling pies
+A site that takes your orders and gets your location (with your permission ofcourse)

 ![screenshot](images/homepage.png)